 During our prolonged packing planning phase, every gram was weighed and assessed and rationalised.
 More on that later too.
 On our recent trek I did take a small notebook and I kept a very short diary.
 My last entry to this diary was in fact the previous day (Day Ten Dughla to Lobuche).
 Why?
 Because day eleven and the following two days are big days and you are very tired, as a result.
 I came back down from Kala Pattar, exhausted and was fast asleep at 5:30.

 Most treks go from Lobuche to Kala Pattar.
-You start off early from your lodge and the walk out is quite flat initially, over turf sometimes with very small streams and little puddles of water which reminded me of rock pools.
+You start off early from your lodge and the walk out is quite flat initially, over turf sometimes with small streams and little puddles of water which reminded me of rock pools.
 Not far out of Lobuche is the turn off to the Italian Weather Pyramid.
-Sam had been there the afternoon before to explore and take photos.
-I had taken the soft option of resting up for the next day.
+The Trainer had been there the afternoon before to explore and take photos.
+I had taken the soft option of resting up for this big day.

-Part of his research back home in Melbourne had often looked at the weather on the webcam on the pyramid.
+Home in Melbourne before the trek he had often looked at the weather on the webcam on the pyramid.
 The closest thing to the Bureau of Meteorology at Base Camp.
 The building looks spectacular from the photos.
-And more amazing when you realise what a building like that means in terms of getting the materials there to build it.
+And more amazing when you see first hand how building materials are moved along the trail.

-There is a very short steep climb not long after setting out but after that, most of the walk is flattish.
+There is a very short steep climb not long after setting out but after that most of the walk is flattish.
 The trail crosses the moraine of the Changri Glacier.
-There are mountains on both sides of the long valley and the landscape is stark, stunning and like a moonscape.
+There are mountains on both sides of the long valley and the landscape is stark but stunning and like a moonscape.

-You move ever closer to the conical peak of Pumori another mountain fairly easy to identify.
-That’s it, peeking out from the left of the hill in the photo above.
+You move closer to the conical peak of Pumori another mountain fairly easy to identify.
+That’s it peeking out on the left of the hill in the photo above.

 The bridge above takes the prize for being the smallest of the many bridges you cross on the trek to Everest Base Camp.

 I felt a huge sense of achievement arriving at Gorak Shep and a great sense of anticipation.
-Pumori towers over Gorak Shep with it’s dry lake bed and seven or eight lodges.
-We decided on which lodge we would stay in, even though we did this quickly, retrospectively precious time was wasted doing it.
-I will write a separate post about lodges.
+The mountain Pumori towers over Gorak Shep with its dry lake bed and seven or eight lodges.
+We picked the lodge to stay in, though we did this quickly, retrospectively precious time was wasted doing it.

 After lunch we walked across the dry lake bed to the brown hill behind me in the photo above.
-Looks innocent enough compared to the huge ice-covered mountains surrounding it but at this altitude Gorak Shep is 5170 metres, the climb to Kala Pattar and 5545 metres requires effort and pre-training to make that effort achievable.
+Looks innocent enough compared to the huge ice-covered mountains surrounding it but Gorak Shep is 5170 metres, the climb to Kala Pattar at 5545 metres requires effort and pre-training to make that effort achievable.
 Sometimes trekkers on shorter itineraries are too exhausted to climb Kala Pattar.

 The mountains of Lingtren, Khumbutse and Changste are in clear view and Everest begins to appear.

-The hard bit was the large boulders we had to scramble over to get to the flag pole with the prayer flags.
+At the top the hard bit was the large boulders we had to scramble over to get to the flag pole with the prayer flags.
 Quite close to the point where the flag pole was I thought I couldn’t go any further.
 Puffing, legs burning and exhausted I was ready to give up on the final bit and be happy with the view from there.
 Who said I had to climb to the top anyway?
 I yelled out to Sam who was at the top.
 “Do I have to come to the top?”
 And what were the Trainer’s last words?
 “Come on Louise this is what you trained for!” he yelled back.
-And it was.
-So, with one last effort and with the help of Basanta pulling and pushing me up the last enormous boulders I made it to the flag pole.
-A very short video captures the moment I reached it, almost too exhausted to even wave for the camera and to the trainer who had his photographer hat on.
+He was right.
+With one last effort and the help of Basanta pulling and pushing me over the boulders I made it to the flag pole.
+Of course the Trainer with his photographer hat on captured the moment – almost too exhausted to wave for the camera.

 And yes, then the wig appeared.
 The yellow wig.
-It had been purchased back home in Melbourne with the statement that the trainer intended to wear it at Base Camp.
+It had been purchased back home in Melbourne with the statement that the Trainer intended to wear it at Base Camp.
 I told him what I thought of that idea and then forgot all about.
-It had been hidden in the luggage and then his bag and then in the day pack and the next thing, there it was.
-Two young Japanese boys up there with us thought it was hysterical.
+He had hidden it in the luggage and then in his pack and there it was.
+Two young Japanese guys up there with us thought it was hysterical.
 They loved it and borrowed it for some of their shots and it had a popular showing and sharing the next day at Base Camp.
 Basanta also liked it and he can be seen in some of those photos wearing it.

-So, a series of triumphant photos and videos where shot in different ways on different cameras with different photographers.
+So, a series of triumphant photos and videos where shot in different poses on different cameras with different photographers.
 Of course, the Open Door Singers sign appeared for the big moment.

 And of course, the view was magnificent.
 Magic.
 Stunning.
 Many people cry at this point after the anticipation, the huge trek, the training, the preparation, the effort, for some maybe the pain, certainly the beauty and the grandeur.
 You are standing in the most enormous, magnificent landscape.
-You realise how insignificant you are in the scheme of things and how enduring and ancient the place you are privileged to be in, is.
+You realise how insignificant you are in the scheme of things and how enduring and ancient the place you are in, is.
+It is a privilege.
 Astronauts experience this looking at earth from outer space.
 For those of us not aspiring to space travel this will be our astronaut moment.

 Of course, I cried.
 I allowed myself that.
 I cried many times on this wonderful life changing trek.
 I can honestly say that except for a few tears on the way up to the top of Kala Pattar which I quickly stopped, telling myself it wasn’t that bad, none of the tears shed were in anger, pain, frustration or desperation.
-They were tears of happiness, tears of triumph, tears of disbelief and the very happy tears of relief of arriving in Lukla, fresh off the plane and being grateful that we had rethought our decision to cancel the trip due to the fear of a landslide or tremors after the earthquake.
+They were tears of happiness, tears of triumph, tears of disbelief and the very happy tears of relief of arriving in Lukla, fresh off the plane, grateful that we had changed our mind to cancel the trip due to the our post – earthquake fears.

-We stayed up the top for quite a while after the photos just taking in the view.
+We stayed on the top of Kala Pattar after the photos taking in the view.
 We were lucky there were only five people up there.
 One, because most people choose to climb to Kala Pattar early in the morning, two because it was very early in the second season after the monsoon and three due to the earthquakes, there were hardly any trekkers.

-Retrospectively writing this post, it is worthwhile remembering the privilege to be able to do this trek with relative ease is thanks to the Sherpa people and all the other Nepalese people who work hard to bring food and gear up the trail every year so people can have this wonderful experience.
-It is particularly important to remember the back- breaking work of the men who carry building materials up the trail even all the way to Gorak Shep so that lodges can be built for people to stay in.
+It is important to remember it is thanks to the Sherpa people and all the other Nepalese people who work hard to bring food and gear up the trail every year so people can have this wonderful experience.
+It is important to remember the back- breaking work of the men who carry building materials up the trail even all the way to Gorak Shep so that lodges can be built.
 Without them such an experience would not be possible.

 I don’t have a bucket list, but if I did, climbing Kala Pattar would be on it.
 But I wouldn’t consider it ticked off because I had done it.
 Trekking in Nepal is addictive and I would like to think that I would do this trek again, at least one more time.